Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Discussion

-We saw little significant difference between the different strategies for forward distribution of vaccines in the model.
-This is most likely because the landscape of immunity already present at the time of the Omicron outbreak is much more decisive in the effect on transmission than the relatively small number of doses administered in the short period after the outbreak.
+We saw little difference between the different vaccine uptake scenarios in the model.
+This is most likely because the landscape of immunity already present at the time of the Omicron outbreak has a substantially greater impact on transmission than the relatively small number of doses administered in the short period after the outbreak.
 Hence we consider a reasonable best estimate at projected distribution is sufficient for modelling a short to medium-term projection of infections.
 This would most likely not be the case for longer-term projections.
+While there is some evidence that immune protection is at best, partial \cite{Lind2023}, it is difficult to translate the outcomes from the correctional institute setting of these data to our analysis of general circulation in Scotland.
+Further it is not likely to have a substantial impact over short and medium term projection periods though it does place important restrictions on the validity of longer term projections.

 We also saw that the imposition of post-Christmas NPI restrictions that were likely to have little effect, firstly because the transmission rate advantage of the Omicron variant was so high, but also because post-Christmas the rapid outbreak would likely have already peaked meaning any restrictions at that time would likely have come too late.